 Tip 2: How to Choose Clay When You Start a Pottery Hobby

 There are lots of different types of clay to choose from.
 The first question to ask yourself is whether you want to use pottery clay or air dry clay.

 Air Dry Clay

 As the name suggests air dry clay can be dried in the open air without being fired in a kiln.
 There are different types of air dry clay.
 Some is polymer and feels a bit like plastic.
 This is good if you want to make toys and jewelry.
 But if you want to make pottery, then you need a clay that is more like pottery clay.

 You can get air dry clay that looks and feels like clay.
-Normally this is normal pottery clay that is reinforced with fiber so that it dries hard without needing to be fired.
+Often this is normal pottery clay that is reinforced with fiber so that it dries hard without needing to be fired.

 The Limitations of Using Air Dry Clay